 redirects the client to an authentication login page.
 Upon successful

-authentication, the policy agent
+authentication, the web or Java agent

 forwards the request via the load balancer to one of the AM servers.